 Each gauge installation at its most basic level includes the tide gauge that is attached to a GOES antenna and a bubble orifice, a tide staff, and five benchmarks.
 For tide gauges, Fairweather employs the CO-OPS supplied Portable Tide Gauge (PTG) system 9210B water level gauge as described in section A.6 of this report.
-Tide staffs consist of 2.5 meter long 2 x 4s with attached vitrified plastic scale and stainless steel staff stops.
+Tide staffs consist of 2.5 meter long wooden 2 x 4s with attached vitrified plastic scale and stainless steel staff stops.
 Benchmarks are standard sized NOS benchmarks made of red brass for superior weathering resistance.
 Tide gauge sites assigned are either historic or new.
 If a historic gauge site is assigned, the Project Instructions package will include a written report of the gauge site and benchmark descriptions.
 Although there is no requirement to install the tide gauge and staff at their exact historic locations, every effort is made to recover as many benchmarks as possible.
-All historic benchmarks are reused for the tide station installation although replacement benchmarks were needed to be installed to replace those missing.
-Some historic gauges have only three benchmarks installed, so two new marks were needed to be installed to bring the total up to the required five.

-Instructions for new gauges include a proposed installation site, but this is not set in stone.
-Prior to actual installation, it is standard procedure to recon the immediate area and select the best potential site.
+Instructions for new gauges include a proposed installation site, but this is not definitive.
+Prior to actual installation, it is standard procedure to evaluate the immediate area and select the best potential site.
 After consultation with CO-OPS and if the new location is approved, the gauge is assigned a new seven-digit station identifier number.